flaxandteal/flaxandteal-website/content/ai-readiness/_index.md

     parent: "AI for Business Workshops"
 ---

-Understand where your organization stands on the AI readiness journey.
-This quick diagnostic takes 5-7 minutes and provides personalized insights based on your responses.
+Understand where your organisation stands on the AI readiness journey.
+This quick diagnostic takes 5 minutes and provides personalised insights based on your responses.